chungquantin/baby-shell/README.md

      fork(void);

 DESCRIPTION
-     fork() causes creation of a new process...
+     fork() causes the creation of a new process...
 ```

 Read from `man fork`

 ### Pipe

-Pipelining command is a special thing in every shell, it makes use of OS file descriptors to stream the output from `stdout` to a file descriptor or to read the input from file descriptor instead of `stdin`.
+The pipelining command is a special thing in every shell, it makes use of OS file descriptors to stream the output from `stdout` to a file descriptor or to read the input from file descriptor instead of `stdin`.
 Implementing a pipe requires an API called `pipe()`.

 ```
 NAME